vamsibrp/vamsibrp.github.io/_posts/2021-01-29-Setting-DICOM-Server-and-using-DCMTK.md

 `dcmfile-in` : The DICOM query files.
 `options` : These are the flags that does many things for us

-The query file could, for instance, be created with the `dump2dcm` utility from a script like the following example:
+The query file could, for instance, be created with the `dump2dcm` utility from a textfile.
+Example:
 {% highlight ruby %}
 query patient names and IDs
 (0008,0052) CS [PATIENT]     # QueryRetrieveLevel